packetloop/packetpig/README.md

 Use either histogram or timeseries data in this format:

-    filter,category,timestmap,value
+    filter,category,timestamp,value

 or

     filter,category,title,value

-The vis is in `vis/charts/main.html` and there are two scripts in `pig/graphs`.
+The vis is in `vis/charts/main.html`.

 #### Unigram